KingCreator11/DiscouragementPlugin/README.md

 | /discouragement remove Username | Removes all levels of discouragement from a given user | discouragement.command.remove |

 ## Discouragement levels
 **Note:** Adding discouragement permissions manually using permission plugins will not make the discouragement take effect until a plugin restart.
 Instead use the commands to add discouragement to a user.
-**Also Note:** Adding multiple discouragement permissions will use the highest level.
 | Level | Description | Permission |
 |-------|-------------|------------|
 | 1 | Chat messages will be delayed by 0-5 seconds at random | discouragement.level.1 |